 Amenities: 55-inch HDTVs, Chromecast entertainment streaming, 24-hour fitness center, room service, and full-service spa.

 Overnighting in this National Historic Landmark is anything but staid.
 It’s an adventurous, laid-back Chicago boutique hotel stay.
-The Reliance Building, now The Alise Chicago, was one of the world’s first skyscrapers, built in 1895.
+The Reliance Building, now Staypineapple, was one of the world’s first skyscrapers, built in 1895.
 The Loop hotel’s public spaces and 122 guest rooms and suites are decorated with original architectural details including mahogany woodwork, wrought iron ornamentation, coffered ceilings, and marble floors.
 Standard guest rooms can feel a bit tight, but the bay windows flood them with natural light and expansive State Street views.
 The popular Atwood restaurant serves modern American meals all day.
 Each afternoon guests snack on free, mini-pineapple cupcakes in the comfortable lobby.

 Amenities: Nightly complimentary wine receptions, 24-hour fitness center, flat-screen TVs, room service, robes, slippers, and free bikes.